 Latest Resident Support

 Currently there are 24 active Horizon Scholarship recipients.
-Eighteen of these are college scholarships, one is a high school scholarship to Cardinal Ritter, and five are elementary school scholarships to Most Holy Trinity and St. Louis Catholic Academy.
+Fifteen of these are college scholarships, two are high school scholarships to Cardinal Ritter, and seven are elementary school scholarships to Most Holy Trinity and St. Louis Catholic Academy.

 In the Pipeline